rjo-uk/satellite-configuration/README.md

 token=CHANGEME
 ```

 2. Replace `CHANGEME` with a valid token which can be obtained at the following URL: https://console.redhat.com/ansible/automation-hub/token.
-See also see [access article](https://access.redhat.com/articles/3626371)
+See also see [Getting started with Red Hat APIs](https://access.redhat.com/articles/3626371)

+3. Install the collection as the current user:

+`ansible-galaxy collection install redhat.satellite`

+By default, this will install into `~/.ansible/collections/ansible_collections/redhat/satellite/`

 ## Inventory structure

 The inventory is currently setup for my lab environment which consists of two servers, roughly mirroring a 'production' environment at `satellite.london.example.com` and a 'development' environment at `nyc.london.example.com`.
 Using the standard [Ansible precedence](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#understanding-variable-precedence) rules, configuration can be performed for common configuration via [inventories/group_vars/Example_Organization](inventories/group_vars/Example_Organization/) and individual configuration via [inventories/host_vars](inventories/host_vars/).
-For example, my development server could match production but only mirror a subset of the repositories and host a subset of the content views.
+For example, my development server could match production but mirror a subset of the repositories and host a subset of the content views.
 The development environment overrides would be set via  [inventories/host_vars](inventories/host_vars/) in the appropriate inventory directory.

 ```
 .